MissAvria107/Azurin.Optimizer/README.md

 ### 🛡️ Open source and Safe

 There are many people who use random tweaks and it causes their windows break, we have tried to get them away from these problems.
-Open source.
-We strive to improve ourselves and others by sharing and discussing tweaks to help the gaming community. people who share encrypted batches, they do not do any research and put random tweaks in a batch (our experience)
+Open source, we strive to improve ourselves and others by sharing and discussing tweaks to help the gaming community.
+People who share encrypted batches, they do not do any research and put random tweaks in a batch (our experience)